The Renal Association is the professional body for United Kingdom nephrologists (renal physicians, or kidney doctors) and renal scientists in the UK.

 The Renal Association Mission Statement

-“Improving lives by supporting professionals in kidney care and research”
+“Improving lives by supporting professionals in the delivery of kidney care and research”

 - Leadership and Professional advice.
 Providing professional leadership and advice to the NHS and health system leaders in the UK in order to facilitate optimal service delivery for patients with kidney disease.